 The first notice was a direction under section 33(P) of the Drugs and Cosmetics Act, 1940 ("Act") for grant/renewal of manufacturing license of drug formulations in proper generic names only.
 The DCGI has pointed out that the current practice of granting license by endorsing trade name as submitted by the applicant is not in compliance with the Act.
 What the Act prescribes is mentioning the name of the drug and not the brand or trade name.
 So, it has been instructed to the state licensing authorities that the licenses should be granted to generic/proper names only and in case of drug formulations containing multiple ingredients, license should be granted under the name of the categories of products.
 The composition of such product should also mention the name of active ingredients and the strength.
 The second notice from DCGI was concerning the cancellation of license to manufacture drug formulations falling under the purview of "new drugs."
-As defined under Rule 122E of the Rules, it is mandatory to procure prior approval of DCGI before granting license under this category but the state licensing authorities to follow the law and the procedure prescribed under the Rules.
+As defined under Rule 122E of the Rules, it is mandatory to procure prior approval of DCGI before granting license under this category but the state licensing authorities were granting licenses without prior approval of the DCGI.
+Therefore, the DCGI has instructed the state authorities to follow the law and the procedure prescribed under the Rules.